 SURF is an important link in this process.
-We provide components with which these digital and virtual research environments (DREs and VREs) can be compiled and linked together.
+We have established a common vision and provide components with which these digital and virtual research environments (DREs and VREs) can be compiled and linked together.
 This makes joint online research simple, fast, and safe.

 SURF Research Cloud: brick box for DREs & VREs

 SURF Research Cloud is a self-service platform that allows research organisations and researchers to build their own virtual research environment.
 SURF Research Cloud's online catalogue brings together preconfigured workspaces, functionalities, and datasets.
 These facilities are offered by institutions, research communities, SURF, and market parties.
 As a researcher or institution, you can combine those building blocks into a customised VRE.